Journalists from across the Caribbean are attending a two-day workshop in Belize City, Belize.

-The training is geared towards enabling media practitioners to learn and share best practices on climate change issues including climate change science, economics and policy with integrated gender and youth considerations as well as the roles of media in communicating on climate change and public access to information.
+The training is geared towards enabling media practitioners to learn and share best practices on climate change issues, including climate change science, economics and policy with integrated gender and youth considerations and the roles of media in communicating on climate change and public access to information.

 A survey conducted recently in SVG on Climate Change showed respondents demonstrated a limited understanding of what was causing climate change.

-However, there appears to be a lack of comprehensive understanding of the major contributing factors at the global and national level.
+However, there appears to be a lack of comprehensive understanding of the significant contributing factors at the global and national levels.

-Facilitators noted that their aim is to encourage media participants to make a connection between natural disasters and climate change so that they can accurately report on such events in their respective countries.
+Facilitators noted that they aim to encourage media participants to connect natural disasters and climate change to report such events in their respective countries accurately.

 Four media houses are being represented at the workshop, News784, API, News Newspaper and Searchlight.

-The workshop is being held over a two day period at the Ramada Princess Hotel in Belize City.
+The workshop is being held over two days at the Ramada Princess Hotel in Belize City.